 Answer boxes have the benefit of making the search results below somewhat irrelevant.
 It’s a dominant position.
 But they have the disadvantage of including enough content that the visitor may not need to click through to the page.

-We have now adapted our writing to voice-based search.
+We have now adapted our writing for voice search and featured snippets.

 Quality affects rankings, right?
 Better articles rank higher.
 But how does Google know what’s good?
 The answer is in your Analytics.